 |Mr. Gray, Capital||13,200.00|

 |Mr. Gray, Drawing||7,000.00|

 |Totals||$ 43,750.00||$ 43,750.00|

 The purpose of the trial balance is to test the equality between total debits and total credits after the posting process.
 This trial balance is called an unadjusted trial balance (since adjustments are not yet included).

 There are two other types of trial balance: the adjusted trial balance which is prepared after adjusting entries are prepared and posted, and the post-closing trial balance which is prepared after closing entries.
 These two are prepared in later steps of the accounting process.

 When the total debits and total credits are not equal, it is a clear indication that a mistake has been committed in the journalizing and/or posting process.
 An amount must have been entered incorrectly; hence, must be corrected.

-However, the trial balance does not guarantee that the records are accurate even if the total debits and total credits are equal.
+However, the trial balance does not guarantee that the records are accurate even if the total of debits and total of credits are equal.
 There are instances when this happens such as: